-Zurich provides a separate and additional draft agreement (Draft Double Option Agreement for company share purchase following the death of a shareholder) to cover situations where business owners die.
+Zurich provides a separate and additional draft agreement ('The Zurich Draft Option Agreement for Purchase on Critical Illness') to cover situations where business owners suffer a critical illness.
 We keep the death and critical illness situations separate, as not all businesses require critical illness cover, and not all individuals in the business are able to secure critical illness cover.